The Definitive Guide to Contractor Retainer : Things To Look Out For

 Common in various professional fields such as legal, marketing, or consulting, a contract retainer provides stability for both the client and the service provider.

-The two separate costs (33 1/3% and 40%) in a personal injury case are related to the case's resolution date.
+The two separate costs (33 1/3% and 40%) in a personal injury case handled by a personal injury lawyer are related to the case's resolution date.
 If the matter is settled out of court, the cost is 33 1/3%.
 Due to the additional effort required in a litigated matter, most attorney contracts increase the fee to 40% if the case goes to trial.

 In a contract retainer, the client typically pays an upfront amount, often on a monthly or annual basis, securing the services of the professional or firm.
 This payment serves as a commitment fee, ensuring the availability of resources and expertise when required.